aaronparker/vcredist/docs/update-vcmdtapplication.md

 * `Silent` - Configures the MDT application quiet install command to be completely silent instead of using the default passive install command line
 * `Force` - Forces overwrite of an existing Visual C++ Redistributable application
 * `AppFolder` - Imports the Visual C++ Redistributables into a sub-folder.
-Defaults to "VcRedists"
+Defaults to `VcRedists`
 * `MdtDrive` - The drive letter that will be mapped to the MDT deployment share.
-Not required and defaults to "DS001"
+Not required and defaults to `DS001`
 * `Publisher` - The publisher that will be assigned to the Visual C++ Redistributables bundle.
 Not required and defaults to "Microsoft"
 * `Language` - The language assigned to the Visual C++ Redistributables bundle.
-Defaults to "en-US"
+Defaults to `en-US`

 ## Examples

-Update the 2008, 2010, 2012, 2013 and 2019 supported Redistributables in an MDT deployment share with the fully silent install command line:
+Update the `2012`, `2013` and `2022` supported Redistributables in an MDT deployment share with the fully silent install command line:

 ```powershell
 $VcList = Get-VcList